DAK404/Mosaic/Readme.txt

   |- Run_Program (*.bat or *.sh)

-If there are issues with the build, grab the latest one from the official github repository or clone it to customize the program and deploy it!
+If there are issues with the build, grab the latest one from the official GitHub repository or clone it to customize the program and deploy it!

 -----------------------------------------------------------------------------